bmilligan28/codepath-prework/README.md

 The following **additional** features are implemented:

-- [x] List anything else that you can get done to improve the app!
--Player receives an alert indicating how many strikes they have after they make a mistake.
+- [x] Player receives an alert indicating how many strikes they have after they make a mistake.

 ## Video Walkthrough (GIF)